dingodb/dingo-docs/docs-book/README.md

-# DingoTiles Product Documentation
+# Dingo Tiles Product Documentation

-This project publishes the DingoTiles Product Documentation as a web application.
+This project publishes the Dingo Tiles Product Documentation as a web application.

 **Breaking Change**: This book now uses a centralized layout repository, [docs-layout-repo](https://github.com/pivotal-cf/docs-layout-repo).
 You must clone this repository to run `bookbinder bind local`.